matiasmolinas/evolving-agents/README.md

 # Example: Evolve an agent to a new domain
 evolved_agent = await evolve_component_tool.run(
     parent_id=original_agent_id,
-    changes="Adapt to medical records instead of invoices", target_domain="healthcare",
+    changes="Adapt to a new domain with different requirements", target_domain="healthcare",
     evolution_strategy="domain_adaptation"
 )